Skip to main content

 Custom Domain

 Minimum: 512MB RAM for simple websites/APIs.
 For sites with frameworks (Next.JS, React, Vue, Angular, etc.), we always recommend at least 1GB RAM.
-For larger applications, use more RAM to avoid LACK_OF_RAM error and ensure performance.
+For larger applications, allocate more RAM to prevent the application from running out of memory and crashing.

 Could not find this site.